Coping with COVID: Tips & Resources to Help Us Care for Our Mental Health

-Luckily, there is a plethora of free mental health resources to help us cope.
-From hotlines to blogs, we’ll break down the places you can go to get support if you need it right now.
+Luckily, there are a plethora of free mental health resources to help us figure out how to cope in our own way.
+From hotlines to blogs, we’ll break down the places you can go to get mental health support if you need it right now.

 How COVID Affects Your Mental Health

 As humans, we’re hard-wired to be social creatures who depend on each other to survive.
-Social distancing measures separate us from our usual support network, and that’s difficult to deal with.
+COVID-19’s social distancing measures separate us from our usual support network, and that’s difficult to deal with.

 People react to stress in different ways.
-The Center for Disease Control and Prevention lists the following ways that the coronavirus pandemic can exacerbate symptoms of anxiety and depression:
+The Center for Disease Control and Prevention lists the following ways that the coronavirus pandemic can exacerbate symptoms of mental health problems such as anxiety and depression: